Azerbaijan Furthers Regional Telecommunications Initiative

 Oct 26, 2021

-Azerbaijan and Kazakhstan furthered their commitment to bolster the Digital Silk Road project at the CIS GCCM (Global Carrier Community Meeting) 2021 Conference in Nur-Sultan.
+Azerbaijan and Kazakhstan furthered their commitment to bolster the Digital Silk Way project at the CIS GCCM (Global Carrier Community Meeting) 2021 Conference in Nur-Sultan.
 AzerTelecom, Azerbaijan’s primary wholesale telecommunications operator and its Kazakhstani counterpart, Transtelecom, inked two memorandums of cooperation stipulating that they would coordinate with telecom operators in Kyrgyzstan and Uzbekistan to boost the Trans Caspian Fiber Optic (TCFO) project.
-The initiative was fully launched in November 2019 between the two Caspian littoral countries to tie the Caspian region into the Eurasian Information Super Highway (TASIM) linking Europe and Asia through Azerbaijan.
+The initiative which is a part of the ambitious Digital Silk Way (Digital telecommunication corridor) project, was launched in November 2019 between the two Caspian littoral countries to tie Europe and Asia through Azerbaijan.
 A component of the “Azerbaijan Digital Hub” program, the TCFO cable will stretch 249 miles across the Caspian Sea and carry four to six terabytes per second.
 The completion of the fiber-optic cable will boost global Internet capabilities, make the region a digital hub, and augment efforts by a number of Caspian states to foster IT innovation and start-ups as part of their overall economic diversification and development efforts.

-The idea of the TCFO project was inaugurated in 2018 with a tripartite agreement among AzerTelecom, Transtelecom, and KazTransCom to advance Azerbaijan’s digital hub and TASIM ambitions.
-Proponents of TASIM envisaged a network stretching from Frankfurt to Hong Kong that would allow telecommunications to bypass Russia.
+The idea of the TCFO project was inaugurated in 2018 with a tripartite agreement among AzerTelecom, Transtelecom, and KazTransCom to advance Azerbaijan’s digital hub and form Digital Silk Way (DSW) between the Europe and Asia.

 The region has long prioritized constructing physical pipelines to for the secure shipment and delivery of oil and natural gas.
 The addition of a fiber optic cable, together with the development of new surface transport infrastructure, expands on this concept.
-Azerbaijan’s Science, Industry and Technology Minister, Ali M. Abbasov, praised the project claiming that an additional facet to the Azerbaijan-Turkey bilateral relationship with the implementation of the TCFO would strengthen business opportunities and foster economic development of the Greater Caspian Region.
-In addition, the Turkic Council hailed the initiative, saying that its completion will improve sustainable development for all of its member states.
+The Turkic Council hailed the initiative, saying that its completion will improve sustainable development for all of its member states.

-Turkmenistan has also looked to join Azerbaijan’s TASIM initiative.
-In 2020, Azerbaijan and Turkmenistan signed an MoU to advance the construction of a 186 mile-long fiber-optic cable along the Caspian Sea floor.
+Turkmenistan has also looked to join Azerbaijan’s Digital Silk Way initiative.
+In November of 2019, Azerbaijan and Turkmenistan signed an interstate agreement to advance the construction of a 186 mile-long fiber-optic cable along the Caspian Sea floor.
 The project will be implemented by AzerTelecom and its Turkmen counterpart Turkmentelekom and would increase Turkmenistan’s internet capacity, vital for economic development in the 21st century.